-There is no one treatment for all spider bites—it varies depending upon the type of spider and severity of the bite.
-Treatment involves looking at the present symptoms.
+There is no one treatment for all spider bites—it all depends upon the type of spider and severity of the bite.
+The doctor will begin by evaluating your symptoms.
 If there are signs of tachycardia, cardiac drugs may be given.
 Other medications may also be given to treat necrosis (dead skin tissue).

-Serious cases need medical evaluation.
-In some instances, patients might be closely monitored at the hospital while under observation.
+Serious cases may require medical evaluation.
+In some instances, patients may be closely monitored at the hospital.

-In rare cases, surgery might be needed, especially when there is necrosis identified on the spider bite.
+In rare cases, surgery may be needed, especially if necrosis identified on the spider bite.
 Surgical evaluation is also necessary if the presenting symptoms are worsening.

 If you have:

-- A red ring that forms around a white wound that looks kind of like a bullet or a target
+- A red ring that forms around a white wound that looks like a bullet or a target

 - A blister that has developed on the skin

 You may have been bitten by a brown recluse.
 It's possible you won't have felt anything when it bit.

 Typically, these spiders live in South Central and Southern U.S. states (including Kansas, Oklahoma, Texas, Louisiana, Arkansas, Missouri, Mississippi, Alabama, and parts of Georgia, Tennessee, Kentucky, Ohio, Indiana, Illinois, Iowa, and Nebraska).

 If you don't live in these areas, it's highly unlikely this is what bit you.
 These spiders also only attack if they are disturbed.
 They do not aggressively attack humans.